flpm/flpm.github.io/data/now.md

 ### Reading and listening to

-- (paperback) Rescuing Socrates, by Roosevelt Montás
+- (paperback) [Rescuing Socrates](/books/info/9780691224398/) by Roosevelt Montás
-- (audiobook) 36 Books That Changed the Word (The Great Courses)
+- (paperback) [Pocket Atlas of Remote Islands](/books/info/9780143126676/) by Judith Schalansky

 ### Working on

-- The new website: working on a way to automate content publishing so I can write from my phone and have the site updated with minimal interaction.
+- Bookshelf project: continuing with the work to compile a catalog of my books.
+Currently I am refining the schema, writing a Python CLI app to automate the process, and designing the indexes.
-- Bookshelf project: working on cataloguing the books and audiobooks I own and mapping them to a timeline.
+- Playing around with GitHub Copilot: I have been using Copilot for writing JavaScript and Python for the Bookshelf project, it has been a very interesting and positive experience.

 ### Current interests